dgroomes/nushell-playground/README.md

 1. Pre-requisite: Nushell
    * I installed it with Homebrew.
 I'm using 0.98.0.
-2. Start a Nushell session.
+2. Start a fresh Nushell session.
+3. Run a hello world script
-   * ```shell
+   * ```nushell
-     nu
+     ./hello.nu
      ```
-3. Import all exposed definitions from the `bookmark-launcher.nu` file.
+4. Import all exposed definitions from the `bookmark-launcher.nu` file.
    * ```nushell
      use bookmark-launcher.nu *
      ```
-4. Try out a command and get a feel for completions
+5. Try out a command and get a feel for completions
    * Type `launch-b` and then press `Tab`.
 The full `launch-bookmark` command will appear.
    * Try `Tab` again and you will see `reference` and `fun` as suggestions.
 The `reference` suggestion is highlighted already.
    * Press `Tab` once more to cycle to the `fun` suggestion.